JoshCork/fastlane/javascriptChallengeOneInstructions.md

 Notice in the second example, because the y value was missing, the output said that undefined was not a number.

 Adapted from UVa problem 11172.

+Need to identify when it is not a number NaN
+Need to identify when it is undefined.
+Need to identify when it is an empty string.

+Msg1: Can't compaare relationship because X is not a number.
+Msg2: Can't eompare relationship because X and Y are not numbers.

+if !X && !Y THEN Msg2
+	Else If !x THEN Msg1 for X
+	Else THEN Msg2 for Y